 • Cover letter describing your past research and/or teaching interest or in environmental justice and your ideas for a new environmental justice course.

-Co-teaching with community co-educators grants: Three grants for co-teaching with community co-educators are available for AY 2025-26.
+Co-teaching with community co-educators grants: Up to three grants for co-teaching with community co-educators are available for AY 2026-27.
 The Trinity faculty member and community partner will co-teach a class related to environmental justice.
-Each award will include funds for a stipend for the community co-educator set at the standard Trinity adjunct fee of $6,000; benefits at the rate of 7.65% ($459); and course assistance funds ($500) to be used for class-related activities (materials and supplies, research expenses, guest speakers).
-Faculty and partners will receive guidance on co-instruction and course design support from Erica Crowley, Senior Director of CHER Academic Programs.
-Questions can be directed to [email protected].
+Each award will include funds for a $6,000 stipend for the community co-educator and $500 course assistance funds for class-related activities.
+Faculty and partners will receive guidance on co-instruction and course design support.

 • CV